Learning Abroad Center

 La Piedra

-A huge rock just outside of the walls of Toledo that students can hike to.
-It offers the best view of the entire city. *Unsure of location
+A huge rock just outside of the walls of Toledo that you can hike to.
+It offers the best view of the entire city.

 Latitude